 Concessions offered for

-I offer a free 20 minute online or telephone consultation to help you decide whether I might be the right counsellor for you.
+I offer a free 15 minute Zoom conversation for you to ask any questions you have about counselling and for us to decide whether I might be the right counsellor for you.

 - £40 per 50 minute session